Hiromu-USHIHARA/IsingClassification2unsupervised/README.md

 ## Triplet Loss (Weak Supervision)

-We use **Triplet Loss** with weak supervision (only similar/dissimilar info) to improve feature learning.
+We use **Triplet Loss** with weak supervision (only similar/dissimilar info) to take into account the spin-flip symmetry.

 | Triplet Loss Latent Space | t-SNE of Triplet Loss Latent Space |
 |:--:|:--:|